Image 7

 Quartz slabs are available in thicknesses of ½ inch, ¾ inch, and 1½ inch, but Cambria has a one-centimeter-thick slab that can still be utilized to make layered edging profiles.
 Also, countertop quartz weight ranges between 20 and 25 pounds per square foot.
 The weight of natural stone countertops, like granite, may weigh the same and even more.
 A quartz slab might require additional reinforcements and support for cabinets and flooring.

-6. Go for thickness
+6. Go for the Right Quartz Countertop Thickness

 Choosing quartz to meet your application’s needs begins with considering the thickness.
 Quartz countertops are extremely durable and have a solid surface.
 Since they are made from engineered quartz stone, they are thick and can last longer for decades.
 An average quartz slab is 1 ¼ inch thick.
 It is the recommended thickness for kitchen counters and bathroom vanities in general.